 September 15: National Linguine Day

-National Linguine Day honors linguine, a type of pasta originating from Italy.
+National Linguine Day honors linguine, a type of pasta originating from the Liguria region of Italy.
 Linguine, meaning “little tongues” in Italian, is characterized by its flat, narrow shape, similar to fettuccine but slightly thinner.
 It is traditionally paired with seafood or pesto sauces.

 National Linguine Day